Cumberland Council

 Cumberland Council is the local authority for Cumberland, a local government district in the ceremonial county of Cumbria, England.
 It is a unitary authority, being a district council which also performs the functions of a county council.
 The council has been under Labour majority control since its creation 2023.
 Full council meetings are usually held at Carlisle Civic Centre and the main offices are at Cumbria House in Carlisle.
+The council is a constituent member of Cumbria Combined Authority.